- What we’ll cover here

 Stem cell transplants are used to restore the stem cells when the bone marrow has been destroyed by disease, chemotherapy (chemo), or radiation.
 Depending on the source of the stem cells, this procedure may be called a bone marrow transplant, a peripheral blood stem cell transplant, or a cord blood transplant.
 They can all be called hematopoietic stem cell transplants.

 Today hundreds of thousands of patients have had stem cell transplants.
 Transplant teams are better able to care for transplant patients and doctors know more about which patients are likely to have better results after transplant.

 What makes stem cells so important?

 Stem cells make the 3 main types of blood cells: red blood cells, white blood cells, and platelets.

 We need all of these types of blood cells to keep us alive.
-And in order for these blood cells to do their jobs, you need to have enough of each type in your blood.
+And for these blood cells to do their jobs, you need to have enough of each type in your blood.